-In industrial gas turbine units, it is common for about two-thirds of the mechanical power developed by the turbine is responsible for driving the compressor.
-A small amount of turbine power is also used in driving other auxiliaries such as the fuel pump.
+In industrial gas turbine units, used two-thirds of the mechanical power developed by the turbine is used for driving the compressor, and a small amount of turbine power for driving other auxiliaries such as the fuel pump.
 Therefore, the efficiency of a gas turbine unit is low in comparison with steam and diesel engine plants.
 The factors that affect efficiency are many, the most important being maximum temperature.
 The higher the maximum temperature, the greater the thermal efficiency.
 However, it is worth mentioning that the metallurgical barrier stands against further increase in maximum efficiency.
 New advances have been introduced in the last three decades, the most important of which are cooling turbine disks and blades by bled air from the compressor and improving blade alloy characteristics.